-- Clinical practice working in the acute hospital and outpatient setting, across a broad range of areas - Experience managing patients requiring enteral and parenteral nutrition - Demonstrates the clinical reasoning for choosing and implementing different methods of nutrition support and nutrition education. - Demonstrates use of the International Nutrition Care Process to identify a nutrition diagnosis for nations - Experience of developing and delivering education packages to a variety of patient groups and health professionals
+- B. Minimum of 2 years clinical practice, including previous experience working in paediatrics. - C. Experience managing paediatric patients requiring enteral and parenteral nutrition - D. Demonstrates the clinical reasoning for choosing and implementing different methods of nutrition support and nutrition education - E. Demonstrates use of the International Nutrition Care Process to identify a nutrition diagnosis for patients

-B. Essential Professional Qualifications / Accreditations / Registrations:

-- NZ Registered Dietitian with current annual practicing certificate (with prescribing endorsement) - Member of Dietitians New Zealand Professional Association (desirable)
+- F. Experience of developing and delivering education packages to a variety of patient groups and health professionals - G. Essential Professional Qualifications / Accreditations / Registrations: - NZ Registered Dietitian with current annual practicing certificate (with prescribing endorsement) - Member of Dietitians New Zealand Professional Association (desirable)

-C. Someone well-suited to the role will place a high value on the following:
+H. Someone well-suited to the role will place a high value on the following: